Mini Cart

 • Cannot be polished to a high shine

-• May degrade faster than non-chlorinated latex
+• May degrade slightly faster than non-chlorinated

 • Slightly higher cost due to additional processing